 New cars lose their value when you drive them off the lot.
 Why?
 Because they’re not shiny and new anymore.
 This means that if you drive a car past the sidewalk and try to sell it to someone walking down the street, you cannot get the purchase price you paid.
 By purchasing a used car that has fully depreciated, the value of your car is fairly fixed.
 If you need to sell your car, you may be able to recoup what you spent.

 Due to the aforementioned depreciation, the amount of money you have to pay for a used car is not significant.
 You can often find a car in running condition with heat/air conditioning that has been reasonably maintained for $10,000 or less.

 If you want a newer car, a lot of dealers have the previous years plated model at thousands of dollars less than a new car.
 It is still under warranty and low km’s but is only a year old.

 Many people shy away from older cars as the fear of high km’s leads them to worry about significant repairs.
 On the other hand, older cars may offer a do-it-yourself approach for the mechanically inclined.
 For example, repairs on an older car may just require a trip to the auto parts store and a bit of grease on our hands.
+Even for more luxurious vehicles, like a used BMW, repairs can be more manageable with the availability of original BMW parts online or in specialty stores.
 In contrast, if anything breaks on a newer car it’s at the very least a trip to the dealership, and a very expensive trip if it’s out of warranty.